General Dynamics: 1941–1960

 The same year, Chicago industrialist Henry Crown became the company's largest shareholder and merged his Material Service Corporation with General Dynamics in 1959.
-General Dynamics subsequently reorganized into Eastern Group in New York City and Western Group in San Diego, California, with the latter taking over all of the aerospace activities and dropping the Convair brand name from its aircraft in the process.
+General Dynamics subsequently reorganized into Eastern Group in New York City and Western Group in San Diego, California, with the latter taking over all of the aerospace activities.
+This separated the branding between Convair-manufactured product types, with defense and space phased out the Convair brand name which rebranded those as simply General Dynamics to present the latter's status as a prime contractor to the U.S. government being the only customer and user of those while commercial ones and Convair-related artist conceptions retain the brand.
 The board decided to build all future planes in Fort Worth, Texas, ending plane production at Convair's original plant in San Diego, California, but continuing with space and missile development there.

 1961–1980

 In 1961, Secretary of Defense Robert McNamara initiated the Tactical Fighter Experimental (TFX) program to develop a single aircraft design for the Air Force, Navy, and Marine Corps.
 General Dynamics and Boeing were selected to submit updated designs.
 McNamara selected General Dynamics' proposal due to the greater commonality between its versions.
 The Boeing aircraft shared less than half of the major structural components.
 The F-111's design pioneered variable-sweep wings, after-burning turbofan engines, and automated terrain-following radar for low-level, high-speed flight.
 General Dynamics continued to develop its version of the F-111 at the former Convair facility in Fort Worth, Texas.
 The company built 563 F-111s.

 In 1962, Roger Lewis was appointed Chairman and CEO of General Dynamics.
 In 1963, General Dynamics purchased the Quincy Shipbuilding Works from Bethlehem Steel.
 In 1965, General Dynamics reorganized into 12 operating divisions based on product lines.
 In 1967, Electric Boat launched the USS Sturgeon (SSN637), the lead ship in the Sturgeon class of attack submarines.
 In 1970, the board replaced Roger Lewis with former McDonnell Douglas president David S. Lewis as Chief Executive Officer.
 David S. Lewis relocated the company headquarters to St. Louis, Missouri, in 1971.
 Later that year, Electric Boat and Newport News Shipbuilding were awarded contracts to co-manufacture the Los Angeles-class submarines.
 In 1972, Electric Boat received contracts for the design and development of the Ohio-class ballistic missile submarine.
 Electric Boat also developed a new modular process to build the 560-foot submarines; the process remains the industry standard.
 Construction of the flagship Los Angeles-class attack submarine began the same year.
 In 1973, General Dynamics established the Quonset Point Facility in North Kingstown, Rhode Island, to provide off-site manufacturing support for the Groton facility.
 Production began the following year.